brickviking/minecrafty/README.md

     -   Technic

--   Download available release and snapshot versions of the Minecraft client
+-   Download available release and snapshot versions of the Minecraft java client

--   Execute any installed Minecraft launcher, even the default one
+-   Execute any installed Minecraft java-powered launcher, even the default one

     -   Allocate memory for the launcher